mwhsu/shoutout-24c1d/content/pages/index.md

           - label: Get Started
             url: /features
             style: secondary
+      - title: >-
-      - title: 'Relax, while we recruit and manage your campaign'
+          Relax, while we recruit creators and manage your campaign start to finish
         content: >
           Using our internal micro-influencer network and our partners, we will quickly recruit influencers interested in participating in your